Public key fingerprint: Public key fingerprints in practice

 In systems such as SSH, users can exchange and check fingerprints manually to perform key authentication.
 Once a user has accepted another user's fingerprint, that fingerprint (or the key it refers to) will be stored locally along with a record of the other user's name or address, so that future communications with that user can be automatically authenticated.

 In systems such as X.509-based PKI, fingerprints are primarily used to authenticate root keys.
 These root keys issue certificates which can be used to authenticate user keys.
 This use of certificates eliminates the need for manual fingerprint verification between users.

 In systems such as PGP or Groove, fingerprints can be used for either of the above approaches: they can be used to authenticate keys belonging to other users, or keys belonging to certificate-issuing authorities.
 In PGP, normal users can issue certificates to each other, forming a web of trust, and fingerprints are often used to assist in this process (e.g., at key-signing parties).

 In systems such as CGA or SFS and most cryptographic peer-to-peer networks, fingerprints are embedded into pre-existing address and name formats (such as IPv6 addresses, file names or other identification strings).
 If addresses and names are already being exchanged through trusted channels, this approach allows fingerprints to piggyback on them.

-In PGP, most keys are created in such a way so that what is called the "key ID" is equal to the lower 32 or 64 bits respectively of a key fingerprint.
+In PGP, most keys are created in such a way that what is called the "key ID" is equal to the lower 32 or 64 bits respectively of a key fingerprint.
 PGP uses key IDs to refer to public keys for a variety of purposes.
 These are not, properly speaking, fingerprints, since their short length prevents them from being able to securely authenticate a public key.
 32bit key ids should not be used as current hardware can generate a colliding 32bit key id in just 4 seconds.